 - We helped one client “recycle” an entire gym full of equipment.

-- Late last year in San Francisco, we helped a hotel donate several thousand tons of old wallpaper!
+- In San Francisco, we helped a hotel donate several thousand tons of old wallpaper!

 - When one building did a spring cleaning of their office basement, we helped to coordinate the donation of old construction materials to a nonprofit for reuse.